kmckee/blog/content/blog/blog-reboot-2019/index.md

 [] Find more of the broken links and missing images.
 [] Actually write new content.

-My goal is to keep my markdown as vanilla as possible, so that 8 years from now I don't find myself locked in to anything
+My goal is to keep my markdown as vanilla as possible, so that 8 years from now I don't find myself in the same position I was this morning.

 Also, thanks Donny for inspiring me to get writing again!